- Instant book

 Over the years, filming in San Francisco has given us many opportunities to see parts of San Francisco on the big screen.
-Hit movies like Mrs. Doubtfire and The Wedding Planner, for example, have given us give a glimpse at San Francisco's many charming neighborhoods, including City Hall, and City College.
+Hit movies like "Mrs. Doubtfire" and "The Wedding Planner," for example, have given us a glimpse at San Francisco's many charming neighborhoods, including City Hall, Leavenworth Street, Mount Davidson, and the Excelsior district.
 And, of course, there's the famous Golden Gate Bridge...a modern spectacle that's been in too many movies to count!

 While many think of southern California for film producers, you can certainly find them in San Francisco, too.
 Here are a few well worth a mention.

 Studio B Films is a nationally-acclaimed video production company headquartered in the San Francisco Bay Area.

 They’ve produced web commercials, event videos, corporate media communications, coverage of live events, and more, and have worked with reputable clients including Adobe, Grammarly, and Facebook.

 With a mission to inspire positive change through film, The Hive creates branding videos, commercials, and documentaries, for anyone with a message.
 They'll work with you every step of the way, from the conception of your idea, to its completion.

 Having worked with clients around the world for almost 20 years, Purposeful Films has been noted as one of the leading video production and digital media companies in San Francisco.

 They'll start by consulting with you on how to best captivate your audience, and work backward until they come up with something that does.